amarasovic/chpc_docs/commands.md

 For example:

-1. `salloc -A marasovic-gpu-np -p marasovic-gpu-np -n 32 -N 1 --gres=gpu:a100:1 -t 8:00:00 --mem=24GB`
+1. `salloc -A marasovic-gpu-np -p marasovic-gpu-np -n 32 -N 1 --gres=gpu:a100:1 -t 1:00:00 --mem=40GB`

 2. `python ...`

-WARNING: If you allocate a GPU but do not use it, you are wasting the resource!
+WARNING: Use sporadically.
+If you allocate a GPU but do not use it, you are wasting the resource!
 Until your interactive session is not over, other jobs are waiting.

 ## Checking jobs